 The bombing of Monte Cassino in 1944 destroyed a national treasure of Italy.
-This monastery was the site where St. Benedict wrote his famous Order.
-The destruction of this sacred place allowed the Germans to describe the Allies as “desecrators of European culture”.
+It was the monastery where St. Benedict wrote his Order.
+Because of this destruction, the Germans described the Allies as “desecrators of European culture”.

-The Ovetari Chapel in Padua, which was an exquisite example of early Renaissance fresco painting in northern Italy, was wiped out by a cluster of Allied bombs in 1944.
-It contained beautiful paintings of saints and warriors by Mantegna.
-Frederick Hartt, one of the “monuments men”, cried when he saw the aerial images of the raid on Padua, soon after the disaster.
+The Ovetari Chapel in Padua, which was an exquisite example of early Renaissance fresco painting, was wiped out by Allied bombs in 1944.
+Frederick Hartt, one of the “monuments men”, cried when he saw the aerial images of the raid on Padua.

-Hartt, a conscientious worker, completed many other tasks during his fraught time in Italy.
-For example, he checked and edited lists of monuments in Tuscan towns yet to be freed.
-He also worked hard on the restoration of the city of Florence, which was a “terrible story” in 1944: historic churches were severely damaged, bridges were destroyed, towers were falling, and windows were shattered.
-Much of the city was a war-torn mess.
-According to Ilaria Brey in The Venus-Fixers, Hartt took charge of buttressing walls, shoring up towers, and reconstituting the facades of the beleaguered city.
+Hartt checked and edited lists of monuments in Tuscany.
+He also worked hard on the restoration of the city, which looked destroyed in 1994.
+In fact, the historic churches were damaged, bridges were destroyed, towers were falling, and windows were shattered.
+Much of Florence was a war-torn mess.

-The only bridge in Florence which was not destroyed by the Germans was the Ponte Vecchio, but all of the bridges were rebuilt eventually, including the storied Ponte Santa Trinità.
-In the days after the Germans left Florence, the young Florentine sculptor Giovanni Mannucci dived into the Arno, which was filled with debris.
-He recovered fragments of the original stone from the bridge and pieces of the original statues.
-The Florentine Superintendency and the MFAA disassembled the moribund piers of the bridge: together with information from 19th century books, these pieces of the bridge provided the basis for its reconstruction.
+The only bridge in Florence which was not destroyed by the Germans was the Ponte Vecchio.
+In the days after the Germans left, the young sculptor Giovanni Mannucci dived into the River Arno.
+In the waters, he recovered fragments of the original stone from the bridge and pieces of the original statues.
+The Florentine Superintendency and the MFAA disassembled the moribund piers of the bridge.

-The frescoes of the Campo Santo in Pisa were also eventually repaired.
-Hardened lead was shaved from every surface and a temporary roof was completed.
-The frescoes were stabilized in a surprisingly short time.
+The frescoes of the Campo Santo in Pisa were also eventually repaired in a surprisingly short time.
 Deane Keller and César Brandi were in charge of the restoration.
-Keller’s ashes are now buried in the Campo Santo in Pisa.